-Our eyelid surgery in Philadelphia can be performed on the upper or lower lids, or both.
+Double board-certified facial plastic surgeon, Dr. Jonathan Pontell, performs eyelid surgery in Philadelphia on both the upper and lower eyelids.
 This delicate surgery will remove excess skin creating droopy eyelids that add years to your facial appearance or may affect peripheral vision.
-On lower lids, the incision is placed within the lid to smooth undereye bags for a fully refreshed, more youthful look.
+On lower lids, the incision is placed within the lid to smooth under eye bags for a fully refreshed, more youthful look.

 The eyes are the windows to the soul, and when there is sagging or drooping above the eyes or bags under the eyes, it can make a person appear old and tired.
 Superficial signs of aging around the eyes can make it hard for a person to feel confident about how others perceive them.
 Unfortunately, at-home treatments are no match against certain signs of aging in the eye area.
 Eyelid lift surgery is a perfect option for someone looking to correct bags, fine lines, wrinkles, and a “hollow” appearance around the eyes.